cartwheelweb/django-la-profiles/docs/overview.rst

 Installation
 ============

-In order to use django-profiles, you will need to have a functioning installation of Django 1.0 or newer.
+In order to use django-la-profiles, you will need to have a functioning installation of Django 1.0 or newer.

-There are three basic ways to install django-profiles: automatically installing a package using Python's package-management tools, manually installing a package, and installing from a Mercurial checkout.
+There are three basic ways to install django-la-profiles: automatically installing a package using Python's package-management tools, manually installing a package, and installing from a Mercurial checkout.